peaqnetwork/peaq-storage-pallet/README.md

 #### Read Item:
 * To read an item against the given item type
 * Owner can only read their owned item
-* if a user try to read item owned by another other owner, item not found error will be returned
+* if a user try to read item owned by another  owner, item not found error will be returned

 **Example**